iov-one/docs/docs/weave/tutorial/11-cron.md

 If the create message contains a DeleteAt value, `deleteArticleMsg` will be initiated and scheduled with no condition.
-Don't get scared by **with no condition** words, the CRON handler is not routed to outer world anyway.
+Don't get scared by **with no condition** words, the CRON handler is not routed to the outer world anyway.
 Yet you can enable this access with registering the CRON handler to a `QueryHandler`.
 It is a design and requirement choice.

 Let's say we want a message that could be executed only when an **admin's** condition is present in the context.
 For this, the handler that will execute message must check if the admin's condition is in the context and then execute accordingly.
-In order to pass this authentication information to the CRON handler you need to feed the condition to the scheduler:
+To pass this authentication information to the CRON handler you need to feed the condition to the scheduler:

 `taskID, err = h.scheduler.Schedule(store, article.DeleteAt.Time(), adminCond, deleteArticleMsg)`